United-Codes/cloudofficeprint-javascript/README.md

 ```

 ## AOP server
 The template and the data need to be sent to an AOP server that merges both.
-This can be done by setting up the configuration for AOP server and passing it to the print job instance:
+This can be done by setting up the configuration for AOP server and passing it to the print job instance.
+You can get your API key by signing up at https://www.apexofficeprint.com.
 ```javascript
 ...
 const SERVER_URL = 'https://api.apexofficeprint.com/';